bmartinowich/DSI-DC-2-stage/projects/project-03/readme.md

 #### Project Summary

 In this project, we will practice two major skills.
-Collecting data by scraping a website and then building a binary predictor with Logistic Regression.
+Collecting data by scraping a website and then building a binary predictor.

 We are going to collect salary information on data science jobs in a variety of markets.
 Then using the location, title, and summary of the job, we will attempt to predict a corresponding salary for that job.
 While most listings DO NOT come with salary information (as you will see in this exercise), being to able extrapolate or predict the expected salaries for other listings will be extremely useful for negotiations :)

-Normally we could use regression for this task; however, instead we will convert this into a classification problem and use Logistic Regression.
+Normally we could use regression for this task; however, instead we will convert this into a classification problem.

 - **Question**: Why would we want this to be a classification problem?
 - **Answer**: While more precision may be better, there is a fair amount of natural variance in job salaries; therefore, predicting a range be may be useful.